TheDevEngineer/Portfolio/README.md

   - Last tested: 18/6
   - 100 100 100 100
   - 0.4s First Contentful Paint - 0.5s Largest Contentful Paint
+- [ ] Fix the source code block flex title not working on mobile maybe make it vw on mobile for the title just to fix this?
-- [ ] Fix the header not shrinking down below 370px?
+- [x] Fix the header not shrinking down below 370px?
 FOUND IT, THE GITHUB READMORE BUTTONS DONT WRAP TO NEW PAGE THEREFORE USE 20PX MARGIN + 350PX SPACE
 - [ ] Swap and animate the mobile menu icon
 - [ ] Update the video link on Cataclysm page
 - [ ] Add features to the Cataclysm page